Nemitzz/pokemon-api/README.md

 ---

-# GET: Get Pokemon By Id
+# GET: Get Pokémon By Id

 Returns the Pokémon corresponding to the ID placed in the URL above, after /find.